nael-fridhi/csv-to-parquet-aws/README.md

 For spark scala:

-1. package a JAR file using sbt or maven including the spark dependencies
+1. package a JAR/ZIP file using sbt or maven including the dependencies

 2. Pass this Jar file to the lambda function

+# AWS

+1. Create A Role that allow lambda to interact with S3 bucket and Log to CloudWatch

+2. Create Lambda function

+3. Create Bucket and the two folder (prefix) for csv files and parquet files

+4. Create Event from s3 properties window to trigger lambda function on upload

-## Optimization
+## Optimization (Thinking!!!!)

-This task is not optimized it's only a POC of a simple architecture in AWS to convert csv to parquet.

-- Some features which could be add:
+- We can improve this project with others feature:
+  - Adding a pipeline to deploy version of lambda automatically after commit using travisCI or gitlabCI
-  - What if a lambda function fails? there is a default 3 times retry configured in AWS
+  - What if a lambda function fails? there is a default 3 times retry configured in AWS and We can put file not processed in others prefix to be processed later
-  - We can use AWS Glue which is an ETL working using Hadoop Framework to process the data
+  - We can even change the way we process and using AWS Glue instead: an ETL use EMR cluster (Hadoop) under the hood to process data.
   - We can orchestrate the piepline using AWS CodePipeline
-  - What if we have too much csv files uploaded in the same time?
+  - What if we have too much csv files uploaded in the same time ?